Should I Defer My UK State Pension?

 ‘There is no “right answer” as to the best date to stop deferring, but I think most people would want to make sure they got the benefit of their state pension for a good period of time while they were still fit and able enough to enjoy it.’

 Knowing how best to deal with a UK state pension as an expat can be tricky, so if in doubt, get in touch with a local financial adviser whom you can trust to get their thoughts and views on your specific situation and objectives.
-And, of course, always do your own research before taking the plunge.
+And, of course, always do your own research before taking the plunge or speak to Mike for expat retirement planning advice, who can help you save for your future, and pass on your wealth.

 About Mike Coady